jitsi/handbook/docs/dev-guide/iframe.md

     roomName: string, // the room name of the conference
     id: string, // the id of the local participant
     displayName: string, // the display name of the local participant
-    avatarURL: string // the avatar URL of the local participant }
+    avatarURL: string, // the avatar URL of the local participant
+    breakoutRoom: boolean // whether the current room is a breakout room }
 ```